Loss of Appetite Causes, Symptoms, Treatments and more

 • Psychological causes

 Your mood plays an important role in your eating habits.
 Some people eat less or eat more when they are unhappy.
-Depression is one of the major reasons for loss of appetite and also overeating.
+Depression is one of the major reasons for loss of appetite and also for overeating.

 Research suggests that depression-related appetite changes can be indicative of underlying neural and inflammatory differences among major depressive disorders (MDD).